xlladdins/xll/docs/Excel4MacrosH-P.md

     > precision because with Precision As Displayed selected, Microsoft
     > Excel has to round off numbers as it calculates.

->
+> &nbsp;

 **Related Functions**

-FORMAT.NUMBER   Applies a number format to the selection
+FORMAT.NUMBER&nbsp;&nbsp;&nbsp;Applies a number format to the selection

-WORKSPACE   Changes workspace settings
+WORKSPACE&nbsp;&nbsp;&nbsp;Changes workspace settings

 Return to [top](#H)